temporalio/documentation/docs/application-development-guide.md

 - no global state mutation
 - no system date or time

-All code must run in the implicit [`asyncio` event loop](https://docs.python.org/3/library/asyncio-eventloop.html) and be deterministic.
+All API safe for Workflows used in the [`temporalio.workflow`](https://python.temporal.io/temporalio.workflow.html) must run in the implicit [`asyncio` event loop](https://docs.python.org/3/library/asyncio-eventloop.html) and be _deterministic_.

 </TabItem>
 </Tabs>